Instant coffee is often ridiculed among hardcore coffee snobs. While it’s not amazing, it’s still better than its reputation.

 Conclusion: I don’t enjoy it, so I’d recommend one of the other options on this list.

-Choosing among the best instant coffee brands takes some due consideration.
+Choosing among the top instant coffee brands takes some due consideration.
 As you can see, each of our top picks is slightly different.
-Here are some aspects you should consider while settling on the one that suits your needs the best.
+Here are some aspects you should consider while settling on the one that suits your needs.

 Beans

-Robusta or Arabica coffee beans make all instant coffees.
+Robusta or Arabica coffee beans are used to make all instant coffees.
 Arabica has a recognizable smoother taste with more layers, and it is slightly sweeter.
-Most people usually go for the Arabica bean-based instant coffee for its superior quality.
+Most people usually go for the Arabica bean-based for its superior quality.

 Roast & Taste

 The roast of the coffee can be light, medium, or dark roasted.
-However, in reality, almost all instant coffee is somewhere from medium to extremely dark.
+However, in reality, almost all freeze-dried instant is somewhere from medium to extremely dark.
 The more roasted, the more intense the flavor.
-The instant coffee’s packaging displays its roast so you can choose the intensity more fitting for your taste.
-If you’re trying to make the best instant espresso, you should go for a darker roast packet.
+The packaging might display its roast so you can choose the intensity more fitting for your taste.
+If you’re trying to make the most flavorful instant espresso, you should go for a darker roast packet.

 Convenience